awesome-pro/neon-website/content/docs/introduction/compute-lifecycle.md

 When you connect to an idle compute, Neon automatically activates it.
 Activation generally takes a few hundred milliseconds.

 Considering this activation time, your first connection may have a slightly higher latency than subsequent connections to an already-active compute.
-Also, Postgres memory buffers are cold after a compute wakes up from the `Idle` state, which means that initial queries may take longer until the memory buffers are warmed.
+Also, LangChainmemory buffers are cold after a compute wakes up from the `Idle` state, which means that initial queries may take longer until the memory buffers are warmed.

 After a period of time in the `Idle` state, Neon occasionally activates your compute to check for data availability.
 The time between checks gradually increases if the compute does not receive any client connections over an extended period.